I Got 5 on It: In popular culture

 The original song and a suspenseful orchestrated remix version play a crucial role in Jordan Peele's 2019 horror film Us.
 The track's main melody is used as a leitmotif during the film's climax.
 The remix is listed on the official soundtrack as the "Tethered Mix".
-It is featured in the films Havoc and The Last Black Man in San Francisco, as well as the video game Grand Theft Auto V. New York Mets third baseman David Wright had the song as his walk-up music for most of his career because he wore number 5 for the team.
+It is featured in the films Havoc and The Last Black Man in San Francisco, as well as the video game Grand Theft Auto V. New York Mets third baseman David Wright had the song as his walk-up music for most of his career, as he wore number 5 for the team.